EEE-ELEC2645/EEE-ELEC2645.github.io/docs/C_Basics/strings.md

 ---

-## Reading strings unsafely
+## Reading strings unsafely - Bad!

-We can use `scanf("%s", ...)` to read a string like we have read numbers previously.
-It terminate upon reading a space, so is only suitable for a single word.
+We can use scanf("%s", ...) to read a string, similar to how we read numbers previously.
+It stops reading when it encounters a space, so it is only suitable for single words.

-Notice that unlike `%d` for integers we do not need to use the `&` argument, because the name of the string already represents the address.
+Notice that, unlike `%d` for integers, we do not need to use the `&` argument because the name of the string already represents its address.

 ```c
 char name[5];
 scanf("%s", name);  // DANGEROUS: no width limit, input could exceed buffer size
 ```

-However this is **extremely** bad practice as it does not protect against the input being too big for the variable trying to hold it known as [buffer overflow](https://en.wikipedia.org/wiki/Buffer_overflow#).
-This would cause undefined behaviour, potential crashes and is the cause of many [security exploits](https://www.youtube.com/watch?v=1S0aBV-Waeo).
+However, this is **extremely** bad practice because it does not prevent the input from exceeding the buffer size—a problem known as [buffer overflow](https://en.wikipedia.org/wiki/Buffer_overflow#).
+Buffer overflows can cause undefined behaviour, crashes, and are a common source of [security exploits](https://www.youtube.com/watch?v=1S0aBV-Waeo).

-## Reading strings safely
+## Reading strings safely - Good!

 Thankfully there are some safer ways we can read strings from user input.